You may have heard of the Couch to 5k (C25K) plan if you’re new to running or looking to return to running after a long break.

 When it comes to starting running, many runners make the mistake of believing they have to be able to run a 5k from the get go.

-The Couch to 5k plan is so popular because it breaks running a 5k into achievable and realistic goals.
+The C25K plan is so popular because it breaks running a 5k into achievable and realistic goals.

 The scheduled walking and running intervals are there for a reason to help build up your endurance and stamina so that you feel prepared to run a 5k by the end of the plan without any breaks.

 #4 It gives you a sense of achievement